mohsinabanu/TaskManager/README.md

 # TaskManager

-This is the project developed to assign tasks to employee in a company
+This is the project developed to assign tasks to employee in a organization